Skip to Main Content

 • Leave the restaurant or bring your own food if you feel uncomfortable about the restaurant’s food preparation.

-For more information about food allergies, contact FAACT, and visit FAACT's Education Resource Center for FREE and downloadable resources.
+For more information about food allergies and FREE downloadable resources, visit FAACT's Living with Food Allergies Resource Center

 References